 Understanding Domain Name Service (DNS)

-In this article, we cover the basic concepts involved in Domain Name Services (DNS) and domain registration, so that you can understand how they are involved in email and web hosting services.
-You may also be interested in reading our separate article where we interview Mark Jeftovic at easyDNS.
+In this article, we cover the basic concepts involved in Domain Name Service (DNS) and domain registration, so that you can understand how they are involved in email and web hosting services.

 A DNS Example